albertattard/java-boot-camp/docs/09-advanced-objects/07-generics.md

 ## Raw Types

-Consider a list of names as shown in the following example.
+Consider a list of names, as shown in the following example.

-{% include custom/not_recommended.html details="The following example makes use of raw types, which are now discouraged" %}
+{% include custom/not_recommended.html details="The following example makes use of <em>raw types</em>, which are now discouraged" %}

 ```java
 package demo;